regerohan/Food/Instant Oats/README.md

 ### Ingredients  ###

-1. Oats 1/2 a cup
+1. Oats 1.5 cups
 1. Smith & Jones Pasta masala
-1. Water 1 and 1/2 cups
+1. Water 3 cups

 ### How do I get set up? ###

-* Bring 1 & 1/2 cups of water to boil in a sufficently large vessel.
+* Bring 3 cups of water to boil in a sufficently large vessel.
 * Add the oats, and keep mixing, until the mixture turns viscous.
 * Bring it to the consistency of "Baked beans in sauce"
 * Add 1/2 of pasta masala.